Matt Chandler (pastor)

-Matt Chandler (born June 20, 1974) is an American evangelical Christian pastor.
+Matt Chandler is an American evangelical Christian pastor.
 He is the senior pastor of Village Church, based in Flower Mound, Texas and the executive director of the board of the Acts 29 Network.

 Early life

 Chandler was born in Seattle, Washington.
 His father was in the military, causing him to move multiple times.
 They lived in Olympia, Washington; Sault Ste.
 Marie, Michigan; Alameda, California, and Galveston, Texas.
 In Texas, the 6 ft 5 in Chandler was a member of the high school football team.
 He often refers to Jeff Faircloth, a football teammate, was quick to share the good news of Jesus with him in a way that intrigued Chandler.
 Over the course of two years, Chandler attended church gatherings, opposed the beliefs, raised questions, and doubts against Christianity before deciding to accept the teaching of Christianity.

 Education and career

 Following high school, Chandler acquired his first job, as a janitor at Pine Drive Christian School in Dickinson, Texas.
 Chandler first spoke in front of a crowd when he was asked to share his testimony at a high school chapel.
 He was then offered a job as a youth minister at a small Baptist church in La Marque, Texas, at the age of 18.
 Chandler moved to Abilene, Texas, where he attended Hardin-Simmons University.
 While there, Chandler began leading the weekly Grace Bible Study at the Paramount Theater.
 Chandler earned a Bible degree from Hardin-Simmons University.
 In 1996, Chandler was hired by Beltway Park Baptist Church under pastor David McQueen.
 In 1999, Chandler started a non-profit called Waiting Room Ministries with close friend Shane Barnard.
 Chandler twice started seminary classes but dropped out both times because he felt that he had acquired the tools he was learning from seminary back in bible school.
-He married his wife, Lauren, on July 31, 1999, and they have three children: Audrey, Reid and Norah.
+He married his wife, Lauren, on July 31, 1999, and they have three children.